Erik98146/LaunchControl/magtag/README.md

 # Magtag
 This is a previous version of the project created for an Adafruit Magtag e-ink display written in Circuit Python.
-This is not maintained and is here only for reference.
+This is no longer being developed is here only for reference.

 ## Features
 Connects to a MQTT server hosted on a Victron Cerbo over WiFi.
 The Cerbo also uses a Node RED flow for the RV-C interface (Firefly G12) and automations.